unicode-org/cldr/ldml/tr35-general.md

 <types>
 ```

-This contains a list of elements that provide the user-translated names for the _type_ values described in _[Section 3, Unicode Language and Locale Identifiers](tr35.md#Unicode_Language_and_Locale_Identifiers)_.
+This contains a list of elements that provide the user-translated names for the _type_ values described in _[Unicode Language and Locale Identifiers](tr35.md#Unicode_Language_and_Locale_Identifiers)_.
 Since the translation of an option name may depend on the _key_ it is used with, the latter is optionally supplied.

 ```xml
 <type type="phonebook" key="collation">Telefonbuch</type>